Cities Skylines Maps Overview Part 1. Vanilla.

 - The good point is that the railway connection is pretty close to the initial tile thus you will be able to plan your rails on the earliest stages.

 - There is a nice place with a lot of rocks in the water which may be good to build some part next to it.

-It is important to know that this map has the European theme which means you will have nice European low residential buildings and more but you won’t have skyscrapers.
+It is important to know that this map has a European theme which means you will have nice European low residential buildings and more but you won’t have skyscrapers.
 To change this you will have to switch district style to Vanilla manually.
-Or choose another map of one of these Cities Skylines map themes: temperate, boreal or tropical.
+Or choose another map of one of these map themes: temperate, boreal, or tropical.

 But here are two reasons why you may want to avoid this map:

 - If you connect two parts of the highway, the interstate traffic will start using the shortcut and your city will be overwhelmed with jams.